abenechehab/dicl/README.md

 ## Credits

-- We would like to thank **CleanRL** for providing the SAC implementations used in this project (also **DICL-SAC** is implemented following cleanrl principles).
+- We would like to thank **CleanRL** for providing the SAC implementations used in this project (also **DICL-SAC** is implemented following `cleanrl` principles).
-- We also acknowledge the work done in [LLMs learn governing principles of dynamical systems, revealing an in-context neural scaling law](https://github.com/AntonioLiu97/llmICL), from which we have integrated certain [functions](https://rnd-gitlab-eu.huawei.com/Noahs-Ark/research_projects/dicl/-/blob/main/src/dicl/utils/updated_from_liu_et_al.py) into our implementation.
+- We also acknowledge the work done in [LLMs learn governing principles of dynamical systems, revealing an in-context neural scaling law](https://github.com/AntonioLiu97/llmICL), from which we have integrated certain [functions](src/dicl/utils/updated_from_liu_et_al.py) into our implementation.

 ---

-For any questions or suggestions, feel free to contact **Abdelhakim Benechehab** at [abdelhakim.benechehab@gmail.com](mailto:abdelhakim.benechehab@gmail.com).